Hensplaining Chicken Idioms

 © 2014-2022 Judy Wright.
 All rights reserved.
 Photos, videos, and text may not be reproduced without the written consent of Judy Wright.

-This post is for you if:
+This post is for you IF:

-• you worry about diseases spread by mosquitoes
+• You worry about diseases spread by mosquitoes.

-I am very thankful for the day my delightful naturalist friend, Joanna Brichetto, posted a story on her blog, Sidewalk Nature, called The Mosquito Bucket of Doom.
-It is about a bee-friendly, vegetable garden-friendly, pet-friendly way to eliminate mosquitos in your yard.
+I am very thankful for the day my naturalist friend, Joanna Brichetto, posted a story called The Mosquito Bucket of Doom on her blog, Sidewalk Nature.
+Joanna learned about the bucket system from famed etymologist Dr. Doug Tallamy.

-a package of Mosquito Dunks® (a larvicide)
+-ONE Mosquito Dunks® (a larvicide)

 Instructions: